TobiasDeBruijn/SkinFixer/README.md

 - [SkinFixer API](https://github.com/TheDutchMC/SkinFixer-API)
     - [MineSkin API](https://github.com/MineSkin/api.mineskin.org)

 The SkinFixer API was introduced as of v1.5.1 due to changes in the MineSkin API requiring authentication with an API key.
-The SkinFixer API relies on the MineSkin API under the hood.
+The SkinFixer API relies on the MineSkin API under the hood, but also does things like caching.

 ## Contributing
 Please try to follow my codestyle, I don't yet follow any guideline myself.